awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

    If you want to use backend roles \(recommended\), specify an attribute from the assertion in the **Role key** field, such as `role` or `group`\.
 This is another situation in which tools like [SAML\-tracer](https://addons.mozilla.org/en-US/firefox/addon/saml-tracer/) can help\.

-1. By default, OpenSearch Dashboards logs users out after 60 minutes\.
-You can increase this value up to 1,440 \(24 hours\) by specifying the **Session time to live**\.
+1. By default, OpenSearch Dashboards logs users out after 24 hours\.
+You can configure this value to any number between 60 and 1,440 \(24 hours\) by specifying the **Session time to live**\.

 1. Choose **Save changes**\.
 The domain enters a processing state for approximately one minute, during which time Dashboards is unavailable\.